WardBrian/togglelog/README.md

 **This was an experiment and my first PPX driver.
 Further development is currently unlikely.**

 This is a [PPX extension](https://ocaml.org/docs/metaprogramming) for OCaml that allows you to add logging to your code which is completely removed at compile time in release builds.
+It also provides some primitive filtering ability when logging is compiled into the programs.

 ## Example